-Kymberly D. Watt, M.D., studies long-term outcomes after liver transplantation, with a particular focus on obesity, metabolic syndrome, cardiovascular disease and malignancies that occur after a liver transplant.
-Dr. Watt also studies recurrent disease, including fatty liver disease and hepatitis C after liver transplantation.
+Kymberly D. Watt, M.D., studies long-term outcomes after liver transplantation, with a particular focus on obesity, metabolic syndrome and cardiovascular disease.
+Dr. Watt also studies recurrent disease, including fatty liver disease and malignancies after liver transplantation.

-In addition, she is studying the timing and role of bariatric surgery in liver transplant recipients in an effort to reduce the effects of metabolic syndrome, cardiovascular disease and recurrent fatty liver disease in these patients.
+In addition, Dr. Watt collaborates with surgical colleagues and endoscopists in studying the timing and role of weight loss surgery and procedures in liver transplant recipients in an effort to reduce the effects of metabolic syndrome, cardiovascular disease and recurrent fatty liver disease in these patients.

-- Why are liver transplant recipients at higher risk than the general population for metabolic syndrome and cardiovascular disease?
+- Investigating why liver transplant recipients are at higher risk than the general population for malignancy, metabolic syndrome and cardiovascular disease.

-- What correctable factors contribute to this increased risk?
+- Identifying correctable factors contribute to this increased risk.

-- How can we lower this risk and reduce the prevalence of obesity, metabolic syndrome and cardiovascular disease in liver transplant recipients?
+- Determining how we can lower this risk and reduce the prevalence of malignancy, obesity, metabolic syndrome and cardiovascular disease in liver transplant recipients.